- A slipped disk occurs when the soft inner portion of the disk protrudes through the outer ring.

 - nerve pain medications like gabapentin or duloxetine

-Your physician may recommend surgery if your symptoms do not subside in six weeks or if your slipped disk is affecting your muscle function.
-Your surgeon may simply remove the damaged or protruding portion of the disk without removing the entire disk.
+Your doctor may recommend surgery if your symptoms do not subside in six weeks or if your slipped disk is affecting your muscle function.
+Your surgeon may remove the damaged or protruding portion of the disk without removing the entire disk.
 This is called a microdiskectomy.

 In more severe cases, your doctor may replace the disk with an artificial one or remove the disk and fuse your vertebrae together.
-This procedure, called a laminectomy, adds stability to your spinal column.
+This procedure, along with a laminectomy and spinal fusion, adds stability to your spinal column.

 It may not be possible to prevent a slipped disk, but you can take steps to reduce your risk of developing a slipped disk.
-Those steps include:
+These steps include:

 - Use safe lifting techniques: Bend and lift from your knees, not your waist.